What are Fundamental Duties?

 Fundamental Duties are the ethical obligations or restraints for all Indian citizens.
 They must be accomplished to attain prosperity and maintain unity and harmony in the nation.

-They are contemplated or believed to be the prescriptive policies of freedom for all the citizens to attain a peaceful and free lifestyle.
+They are contemplated or believed to be the prescriptive policies of freedom for all citizens to attain a peaceful and free lifestyle.

 These are non-justiciable as the Indian Constitution does not specify any absolute implementation of these duties by the courts.